Obstructions to lifting abelian subalgebras of corona algebras: Introduction

-A possible way to bypass this obstruction is, as mentioned earlier, to strengthen the hypotheses on the collection we start with.
-In \cite[Lemma $5.34$]{setoperator} it is proved that any countable family of commuting projections in the Calkin algebra can be lifted to a family of commuting projections (the authors actually provide a lifting of simultaneously diagonalizable projections).
-On the same lines of this result, in Section \ref{sctn:1} we show, proving a more general statement about liftings, that any countable collection of commuting projections in a corona algebra can be lifted to a commutative family of positive elements in the multiplier algebra\footnote{We remark that it is not always possible to lift projections in a corona algebra to projections in the multiplier algebra.
-This might happen when $C(A)$ has real rank zero but $M(A)$ hasn't, which is the case for instance for $A=C(H) \otimes K(H)$ (see \cite[Example 2.7(iii)]{zhang}) and $A=\mathcal{Z} \otimes K(H)$, where $\mathcal{Z}$ is the Jiang-Su algebra (see \cite{linng}).}.
+In order to bypass this obstruction, we add some conditions to the collection which we want to lift.
+In \cite[Lemma $5.34$]{setoperator} it is proved that any countable family of commuting projections in the Calkin algebra can be lifted to a family of commuting projections in $B(H)$.
+Moreover, the authors provide a lifting of simultaneously diagonalizable projections.
+Proving a more general statement about liftings, in Section \ref{sctn:1} we show that any countable collection of commuting projections in a corona algebra can be lifted to a commutative family of positive elements in the multiplier algebra\footnote{We remark that it is not always possible to lift projections in a corona algebra to projections in the multiplier algebra.
+Such lifting is not possible for instance when $Q(A)$ has real rank zero but $M(A)$ has not, which is the case for $A=Q(H) \otimes K(H)$ (see \cite[Example 2.7(iii)]{zhang}) or $A=\mathcal{Z} \otimes K(H)$, where $\mathcal{Z}$ is the Jiang-Su algebra (see \cite{linng}).}.

-Another possibility is to start with a family of pairwise orthogonal self-adjoint elements, where we say that two elements are \emph{orthogonal} if their product is zero.
-If such family is countable, then there exists a commutative lifting.
-It is actually possible to prove a stronger statement.
-In Section \ref{sctn:1} we report a result of \cite{loring} which shows that, given a set $\set{s_n}_{n\in \N}$, the relations

-are, according to the terminology of \cite{loring}, \emph{liftable}.
-This is equivalent to say that for every surjective *-homomorphism $\phi:A \to B$ between two C*-algebras, and every countable family $\set{b_n}_{n\in\N}$ of orthogonal elements in $B_+$, it is possible to find a collection of orthogonal elements $\set{a_n}_{n\in\N}$ in $A_+$ such that $\phi(a_n)=b_n$.
+Two elements in a \cstar-algebra are \emph{orthogonal} if their product is zero.
+Any countable family of orthogonal positive elements in a corona algebra admits a commutative lifting.
+This is a consequence of the more general result \cite[Lemma 10.1.12]{loring}, which is relaid in this paper as Proposition \ref{prop}.

-In general we can't expect to be able to generalize verbatim the above result for uncountable families of orthogonal positive elements.
-In fact, by a cardinality obstruction, a multiplier algebra which can be faithfully represented on a separable Hilbert space cannot contain an uncountable collection of orthogonal elements.
+In general, we cannot expect to be able to generalize verbatim the above result for uncountable families of orthogonal positive elements.
+This is the case since, by a cardinality obstruction, a multiplier algebra $M(A)$ which can be faithfully represented on a separable Hilbert space $H$, cannot contain an uncountable collection of orthogonal positive elements.
+The existence of such a collection in $M(A)$ (and thus in $B(H)$) would in fact imply the existence of an uncountable set of orthogonal vectors in $H$, contradicting the separability of $H$.